What is a Hybrid Cable?

 There is ongoing debate about the use of gold and palladium due to their higher resistance compared to OCC copper (Ohno Continuous Cast).
 However, many users prefer the sound characteristics provided by cables incorporating these metals, appreciating the enhanced micro-details and corrosion resistance.

-How to Choose a Hybrid Cable?
+How to Choose a Hybrid Fiber Optic Cables?

 Conclusion